 Since the process of making coconut nectar uses low heat; it still has its enzymes and nutrients.
 Although it has a glycemic index of 35 (lower than refined sugar), its nutrient contents makes it a good sugar alternative.
 It contains vitamin B, C and minerals like iron, potassium and magnesium.
 It also contains amino acids.

 Although coconut nectar contains glucose, sucrose and fructose; majority of its components is inulin.
-Like fructooligosaccharides (FOS), inulin is a fiber that acts as a prebiotic food.
-It also aids in our digestion.
-This is also the reason why coconut nectar has a lower glycemic index compared to refined sugar.
+Like fructooligosaccharides (FOS), inulin is a fiber that acts as a prebiotic food, which aids in our digestion.
+Overall, these two types of fiber are the reason why coconut nectar has a lower glycemic index compared to refined sugar.

 What about coconut sugar?
 Basically, it is the dehydrated or crystallized version of coconut nectar.
 You can use it instead of brown sugar.
-However, if you’re looking for an unrefined sweetener, coconut nectar is a much better choice.
-It has no additives and preservatives.
+However, if you’re looking for an unrefined sweetener, coconut nectar is a much better choice because it has no additives and preservatives.
 The best part, its healthful compounds is mostly preserved during the manufacturing process.